julflore000/Equity-Research-EF/README.md

 `getCoalDecom`: returns the static value of job-years/MW created for decommissioning a coal plant, data comes from the paper:  Job creation during the global energy transition towards 100% renewable power system by 2050

 `getReEFs`: Input list of lat and long of plant as well as whether its solar or not, include in list within list.
 Also input year of analysis after list in module call

+**WARNING:** Solar EFs may not be accurate due to data source used.
+Check the reEFs xlsx for more info on a state by state basis to see the details.
+Possible solution to outliers is to replace with a common research value (more research is needed on this topic), can use the job creation during the global energy transition paper for substitute values.

 Example: